michaela10c/SilenceMap-Adaptation-and-Extensions/README.md

 4. **Center of Mass (COM) Calculations:**
   - Interactive calculation and visualization of COM for lesion regions.
   - Comparison between EEG-derived COM and MRI-based ground truth.
+5. **Convex Spectral Clustering (CSpeC):**
+   - Implements advanced spectral clustering techniques to group spatially contiguous regions of interest.
+   - Provides detailed cluster visualizations overlaid on MRI slices.
+   - Evaluates clustering quality using metrics such as Silhouette Score, distances to COM, and mean intensities.
-5. **Interactive Tools:**
+6. **Interactive Tools:**
   - Sliders for threshold adjustment and slice selection to dynamically visualize and analyze data.
   - Real-time overlay of lesion masks on MRI slices.
-6. **Novel Extensions:**
+7. **Novel Extensions:**
   - Exploration of advanced neural decoding methods, including WAVEFRONT and CSD-STGAT.
   - Testing novel models and paradigms to improve classification performance.
-7. **Convex Spectral Clustering (CSpeC):**
-   - Implements advanced spectral clustering techniques to group spatially contiguous regions of interest.
-   - Provides detailed cluster visualizations overlaid on MRI slices.
-   - Evaluates clustering quality using metrics such as Silhouette Score, distances to COM, and mean intensities.

 ## Improvements from Original SilenceMap Framework
+- **CSpeC Clustering**: Added clustering techniques to group lesion regions and evaluate spatial contiguity.
 - **Interactive Visualizations**: Added interactive sliders for thresholding and slice selection to streamline data exploration.
 - **COM Accuracy**: Enhanced COM calculations with visual overlays and export options.
 - **Documentation and Modularization**: Organized notebook into clear sections for preprocessing, analysis, and visualization, improving readability and reproducibility.